 - Tri-cyclic anti-depressants (imipramine, amitriptyline) for bladder relaxation and pain

-- Pentosan polysulfate sodium (Elmiron), an FDA approved drug specifically for interstitial cystitis treatment.
+- Pentosan polysulfate sodium (Elmiron), an FDA-Cleared drug specifically for interstitial cystitis treatment.

 - Nerve stimulation methods: